RMS Baltic: Post-war years

 Back on the route from Liverpool to New York at the end of 1918, the Baltic underwent a refit in 1921.
 With the number of migrants crossing the Atlantic being fewer than that before the war, the capacity of the third class of the liner fell from 1,800 to 1,166 passengers.
 From 1922, the Adriatic returned to the route, uniting the Big Four on the slow secondary service of the White Star Line.
 Every two weeks, the liners made an additional stopover in Boston.

+Then-three-year-old Isaac Asimov and his family migrated to the United States via Liverpool on the Baltic, arriving on February 3, 1923.
 In 1924, the boilers aboard the Baltic were replaced by more recent models.

-In 1927, the ship was modernized and converted to a “cabin class” ship, offering more modest rates; her sister ships underwent the same operation the following year.
-In the case of the Celtic, the operation was short-lived since she ran aground off Cobh at the end of 1928.
-The Baltic was also involved in a rescue on 6 December 1929, when she assisted the sinking schooner Northern Light.
-The following month, she experienced an incident when a wave knocked her against a dock in Liverpool, damaging a propeller; it took divers nine hours to repair the damage.
+In 1927, the ship was modernized and converted to a “cabin class” ship, offering more modest rates; her sister ships underwent the same refit the following year.
+In the case of the Celtic, the service was short-lived as she ran aground off Cobh at the end of 1928.
+On 6 December 1929, the Baltic came to the rescue of the sinking schooner Northern Light.
+The following month, she experienced an incident when a wave knocked her against a dock in Liverpool, damaging one of her propellers; it took divers nine hours to repair the damage.
 The Baltic became a regular at the newly created Canadian immigration terminal Pier 21 when it opened in 1928.
 Baltic made 18 voyages to Pier 21.